 In the Philippines, coffee shops fall under the service industry, which is the largest business sector.
 And the most common organization types for a coffee shop are sole proprietorship, partnership, and corporation.[3]

-- Sole proprietorship - Most basic organization type in the Philippines where a business is established by just one person (the sole proprietor).
+• Sole proprietorship - Most basic organization type in the Philippines where a business is established by just one person (the sole proprietor).
 All assets and liabilities are also the assets and liabilities of the sole proprietor.

-- Partnership - Involves two or more people who contribute assets and divide profits among them
+• Partnership - Involves two or more people who contribute assets and divide profits among them

-- Corporation - Comprised of a maximum of 15 individuals acting as a single entity; can be non-stock or stock corporations
+• Corporation - Comprised of a maximum of 15 individuals acting as a single entity; can be non-stock or stock corporations

-- Cooperative - Individuals who have joined together on a voluntary basis to achieve social or economic goals
+• Cooperative - Individuals who have joined together on a voluntary basis to achieve social or economic goals

 More importantly, know how you’re going to fund your coffee shop business and what options you have if you need outside capital for your business expansion down the road.

-If you’re planning to open a large coffee shop (150 sqm) with a full kitchen (12 staff and up to 60 seats), this can require a capital of ₱4.5 million and have a monthly operating expense of ₱997,500.
+Planning to open a large coffee shop (150 sqm) with a full kitchen (12 staff and up to 60 seats)?
+Your startup cost for a coffee shop in the Philippines might cost ₱4.5 million.
+Meanwhile, your coffee shop budget in the Philippines for monthly operating expenses will cost around ₱997,500.

-It really depends on the type of coffee shop you're operating, how many cups of coffee you sell, where your coffee shop is located, your price points, your operation costs, and many other factors.
-For our coffee shop business example cited above, the daily revenue can be anywhere from ₱13,500 to ₱63,000.[4]
+The income per day of a coffee shop in the Philippines really depends on the type of coffee shop you're operating, how many cups of coffee you sell, where your coffee shop is located, your price points, your operation costs, and many other factors.
+The expected daily sales of a coffee shop in the Philippines can range anywhere from ₱13,500 to ₱63,000.

 A coffee shop business is definitely a sizable investment.
 But if you want to start small, you can always put up your own coffee shop on wheels or a pop-up coffee shop in your unused garage or garden.
 It costs significantly less, and it’s quite a unique and cost-effective way to own a coffee shop.